mpv-player/mpv/DOCS/man/options.rst

     set anyway.
     OS X and cocoa-cb only

+``--macos-app-activation-policy=<regular|accessory|prohibited>``
+    Changes the App activation policy.
+With accessory the mpv icon in the Dock can be hidden. (default: regular)

+    macOS only.

 ``--android-surface-size=<WxH>``
     Set dimensions of the rendering surface used by the Android gpu context.
     Needs to be set by the embedding application if the dimensions change during